jomazu/TODO/Sections/v07_HTML_and_the_DOM.md

     <button>Toggle All</button>

     <!--
-    Moved the script tag right above the closing body tag, so that the script.js file will run after the HTML in index.html will be parsed first.
+    Moved the script tag right above the closing body tag.
+    This will ensure that the script.js file runs AFTER the HTML in index.html is parsed.
     -->
     <script src="script.js"></script>
   </body>